imanmoreira/TypeScript-Workshop/README.md

 ## Setup

+- Run `npm i -g ts-node` in the terminal
 - Run `git clone https://github.com/imanmoreira/TypeScript-Workshop.git` in the terminal to clone the repo.
 This will make a local copy of the repository.
 - Open that folder in VSCode and open a new terminal in VSCode.
 - Run `npm i` -- This will download all the dependencies necessary to use TypeScript within this workspace.